-IETO uses the IQDB and also keeps records of assessments from institutions and jurisdictions for this purpose.
-These are catalogued and made available for our Admissions Committee.
+IETO uses the IETO Academic Database (IAD) and continually adds records of assessments from institutions and jurisdictions for this purpose.
+These are catalogued and made available for our Admissions Committee for its use in future assessments.

 f) Explain how the status of an institution in its home country affects recognition of the credentials of applicants by your organization.